-DefenceReport (DefRep as we lovingly refer to ourselves) got its start in the basement of a West London house in 2010.
-Some of us came from military backgrounds, some from marketing, others from journalism.
+DefenceReport started in 2010.
 What we all discovered was that too much of defence and frontline news was not getting the in-depth analysis it could, and that the kind of stories we felt mattered weren’t getting air time.
 We started small, carrying out our own investigations and moving on to analysis pieces.

 Stewart Webb – Editor

 Stewart Webb – Editor

 Stewart is the editor for DefenceReport.
 Stewart holds a MScEcon in Security Studies from Aberystwyth University and holds a BA in Political Science from Acadia University.
-His specialities include South Asian and Canadian defence issues.
-He has made frequent appearances on CTV National News, and other Canadian media outlets both radio and TV and has been involved in several book projects, including Insurgency and Counterinsurgency in Modern War and The Palgrave Handbook for Global Counter terrorism Policy.
-Stewart can be contacted at email@example.com
+His specialities include terrorism and insurgencies and Canadian defence procurement issues.
+He has made frequent appearances on CTV National News, and other Canadian media outlets both radio and TV and has been involved in several book projects, including Insurgency and Counterinsurgency in Modern War (2015) and The Palgrave Handbook for Global Counter terrorism Policy (2017).
+Stewart can be contacted at firstname.lastname@example.org

 Timo Mustonen is a former soldier turned academic.
 He has achieved a Masters in International politics with Intelligence and Strategic Studies from the Aberystwyth University in Wales and holds a Bachelor’s degree from the same university.
 Timo has worked his way through both public and private sectors all over European political sphere from governments to think tanks, consultancies and EU regional policy agencies.
 He currently works as an analyst for DefenceReport, as well as an analyst for a Finnish innovation consultancy on EU matters.
 Timo can be contacted at email@example.com